gramps-project/addons-source/README.md

 files will be in the second addon repository to be commited.

 Examples:
-* Creates the initial addon-source directories for the addon.
+* Creates the initial addon-source directories and .pot file for the addon.
 ```
 python3 make.py gramps50 init AddonDirectory
 ```